kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

-You need a Kubernetes cluster with an Ingress controller deployed and configured in a way that does _not_ terminate TLS connections (this abstinence is often called "TLS passthrough").
+You need a Kubernetes cluster with an Ingress controller deployed and configured in a way that does _not_ terminate TLS connections (this abstinence is often called "SSL passthrough").
 An OpenShift cluster would be one qualifying thing.
 Another would be an ordinary Kubernetes cluster with the [nginx Ingress controller](https://docs.nginx.com/nginx-ingress-controller/) deployed and configured appropriately.
 Please note that [special considerations](https://kind.sigs.k8s.io/docs/user/ingress/) apply when deploying an ingress controller in `kind`.
+See [a fully worked example with kind and nginx](../environments/dev-env/#hosting-kubestellar-in-a-kind-cluster).
 You will need to know the port number at which the Ingress controller is listening for HTTPS connections.

 You will need a domain name that, on each of your clients, resolves to an IP address that gets to the Ingress controller's listening socket.